Ratchathewi district: Transportation

-The area around the current Makkasan Railway Station is under construction for the Airport Link to Suvarnabhumi Airport.
-The area will become City Air Terminal with check in facility and non-stop train to the airport.
-The terminal also has an interchange to MRT Phetchaburi station.
+Makkasan Railway Station is a major station for the Airport Rail Link to Suvarnabhumi Airport.
+The station was the City Air Terminal with check in facility and non-stop train to the airport, although this has no longer been the case since 2014.
+The Makkasan station is also an interchange to MRT Phetchaburi station.

 Bueng Makkasan

 Located in Ratchathewi district is a large artificial lake in the center of Bangkok.
 Bueng Makkasan (บึงมักกะสัน) is 2.4 km long, 60 m wide and 15 m deep.
 It is utilized for inner Bangkok flood prevention.
 Now the lake is covered by the system of expressway interconnections.